-The Department of Residence Life strives to create a community for students by providing programs, services, and facilities that promote the educational, social, and cultural development of all residents.
-Approximately 100 students are employed by the Department of Residence Life to work in the halls.
+The Department of Residence Life strives to create a community for students by providing to create a community for students by providing programs, services, and facilities that promote the educational, social, and cultural development of all residents.
+Over 200 students are employed by the Department of Residence Life to work in the halls.
 Known as Resident Assistants (RAs), these students live in each house (wing) of the residence halls and maintain a comfortable environment for 35-50 students.
 The Senior Resident Assistants (SRA's) are students who will work in conjunction with the RA staff to ensure the safety and security of each building.
-A Peer Career Advisor (PCA) has been added to each staff within the halls.
-These students are trained to assist on career related questions, concerns and referral information on services of the Career Resource Center.

 Professional staff members select individuals because they are outstanding students and leaders.
 Each is a New Paltz student with experience living in residence halls and dealing with academic, personal, and social problems.
 They are trained to handle emergencies, provide assistance regarding room changes and work order requests.
 Information regarding available resources on campus and in the community can be obtained from the staff.
-Your student's Resident

-Assistant will be happy to share this information with you or to discuss any questions you may have about New Paltz.
+Your student's Resident Assistant will be happy to share this information with you or to discuss any questions you may have about New Paltz.